spdk/spdk/doc/getting_started.md

 out information about all of the NVMe devices on your system.

 Larger, more fully functional applications are available in the `app` directory.
-This includes the iSCSI and NVMe-oF target.
+This includes the [iSCSI target](https://spdk.io/doc/iscsi.html) and [NVMe-oF target](https://spdk.io/doc/nvmf.html) and tools like [spdk_top](https://spdk.io/doc/spdk_top.html).
+This neat program simulates regular `top` application and shows SPDK threads, pollers and SPDK assigned CPU cores statistics in a form of interactive list.